skip to navigationskip to main content

 Tax investigations will go back 4 years if HMRC feel the mistake was innocent, six when it is deemed careless, and as far back as 20 years if they suspect tax evasion or fraud.

-How can tax investigation be avoided?
+How can a tax investigation be avoided?

 go-cardless